pieroproietti/penguins-eggs/README.md

 I hope peoples will be interested in wardrobe and you will end to fork the main repository and add your customizations: together will be possibile to make great steps impossible for a single developer.
 You can read more in wardrobe on [Penguins' eggs blog](https://penguins-eggs.net/blog/wardrobe-colibri-duck-eagle-and-owl/).

-Addons and themes have been grouped under the penguins-wardrobe, use wardrobe for all your customizations.
+Addons, mostly themes have been grouped under `vendors` folder in the penguins-wardrobe, try to use wardrobe for all your customizations.

 Consult [wardrobe users' guide](https://penguins-eggs.net/docs/Tutorial/wardrobe-users-guide).